Registration is OPEN!

-The May and early June portion of the program will in informal and will build up to the heart of the training program, starting in June and running through November.
+The May and early June portion of the program will be informal and will build up to the heart of the training program, starting in June and running through November.
 The informal part of the schedule has been added to assist participants in “catching up” their training to smoothly adjust from running during the pandemic to the typical first XMP long run of 14-miles in early June.
 May will be a month in which participants may choose to gather with their groups informally, coordinating via the communication group, or to run solo if one chooses.
 The month of May is also intentionally designed this way to give participants more time to finalize pandemic inoculations before the more formal gatherings of all participants begin in June.

 Each pace group will have its own communication group that may be used starting in May to communicate about meetups for long runs or speed workouts.
 Participants will be encouraged to gather with others for the early season long runs and speed workouts.
 During this time, such gatherings will be informal and participants are acting individually and not as MCRRC or XMP Program representatives.

 Beginning mid-June, the program will become more formal with scheduled group runs, divided as necessary to meet gathering limitations by utilizing two or more starting locations for pace groups.
 Pace groups may be subdivided as well, due to size.

 COVID-19 Considerations: The Club has a set of safety guidelines and expectations which all participants MUST follow.
 These guidelines can be found here.
 Any participant not following the guidelines may be removed from the program without notice and without refund.

-It is important to note that aid stations offered during group long runs will contain water or Gatorade ONLY and participants should be prepared to carry their own fuel or snacks during these runs.
+It is important to note that aid stations offered during group long runs will likely contain water or Gatorade ONLY, and participants should be prepared to carry their own fuel or snacks during these runs.
 Additionally, the aid stations will be available for refilling only and are NOT permitted to be gathering locations.

 Program Dates: Saturday, May 1, 2021 to Sunday, November 21, 2021